NCLEX Scoring

 Scoring FAQ

-How does partial credit work for SATA and case studies?
+How does partial credit work on the NCLEX?

 Is RN Test Pro's scoring the same as the actual NCLEX?

-No. RN Test Pro uses adaptive and psychometric principles for preparation purposes, but it is not the official NCLEX algorithm.
+No. RN Test Pro uses adaptive and psychometric principles for preparation purposes, but it is not the official NCLEX algorithm and uses no official NCLEX item bank.
 Our practice platform estimates your ability and adapts question difficulty in spirit similar to CAT, but the official NCLEX is administered by NCSBN using their proprietary scoring system.
 Use your practice readiness as study guidance, not as a guarantee of pass or fail.
 For official information, consult the NCSBN website.
 RN Test Pro is independent and not affiliated with NCSBN.

 Why doesn't NCLEX show a percentage score?

 Percentage doesn't account for difficulty.
-Two candidates with 70% correct could have vastly different ability estimates if one answered hard questions and the other answered easy ones.
-IRT produces a single ability estimate (theta) that accounts for both accuracy and difficulty.
+Two candidates with 70% correct could have very different ability estimates if one answered hard questions and the other answered easy ones.
+Adaptive testing produces a single ability estimate (theta) that accounts for both accuracy and difficulty, and that estimate is compared with the passing standard.
 This is more fair — it recognizes that correctly answering difficult questions demonstrates more ability than correctly answering easy ones.

 What happens if I run out of time?